Dynamics of 3D focusing, energy-critical wave equation with radial data: Preliminary results

-Given a radial finite-energy free wave $v_L$, all the possible radial weakly asymptotically equivalent solutions of $v_L$ are discussed in Shen \cite{ecarbitrary}.
+Given a radial finite-energy free wave $v_L$, all the possible radial weakly asymptotically equivalent solutions of $v_L$ have been discussed in Shen \cite{ecarbitrary}.
 Please note that the following result holds for all energy critical nonlinear terms $F(u)$ satisfying